Civil/Construction

 Course consists of both lecture and laboratory periods.
 Lectures include the developmental history of the surveying profession, along with the underlying principles of basic theory and practice.
 Realistic exercises involving linear and angular measurements, leveling, field-book recording, construction layout, and traversing are performed in the outside laboratory.
 Computation of errors, adjustments for instrument misalignment and weather are included in the laboratory exercises.
 Conversion of measurements and use of the Metric (S.I.) system is also included.
 Students have ample opportunity for hands-on training with the extensive variety of equipment utilized in the course.
 Field parties are of limited size and offer “one-on-one” instruction opportunity.
 Three hours lecture, three hours laboratory per week.

-Prerequisites: completion of Intermediate Algebra (MATH 106) or concurrent enrollment in College Algebra (MATH 121) or Calculus (MATH 122 or 161) plus a beginning Physics Course or permission of instructor.
+Prerequisites: Intermediate Algebra (MATH 106) or concurrent enrollment in College Algebra (MATH 121) plus a beginning physics course or permission

 CONS 111 COMMERCIAL STRUCTURES